ntop/ntopng/doc/src/alerts/available_recipients.rst

 **Checkmk**

 This format is used to track ntopng events within checkmk.
+In order to export alerts to Checkmk, the Checkmk host, port and protocol should be configured in the syslog endpoint configuration in ntopng.
+Please check the *Setting up the Event Console* section of the Checkmk documentation to configure syslog ingestion in Checkmk.

-Checkmk messages have the following format:
+Alerts exported using the Checkmk format have the following format:

 .. code:: bash
    [Checkmk@18662 sl="family_id" comment="(Interface) (Severity) (Type) (Entity) (Entity Value) (Action)" severity="severity"] ... and a plain text message...